2016 Global health care sector outlook has been saved

 Spurred by market competition, reform-driven financial challenges, and persistent regulatory pressures, increasing numbers of health care providers, particularly in the United States, are using M&A, partnerships, and alliances to consolidate hospitals and are forming large health systems that offer economies of scale and broader service reach.

-The demand for value and an increasingly competitive environment are prompting health care organisations to find new and more effective ways to improve care delivery including telehealth, mHealth, electronic patient records, wearables, and social media – which are growing rapidly in use and influence and, thus, hold considerable implications for the health care sector.
+The demand for value and an increasingly competitive environment are prompting health care organizations to find new and more effective ways to improve care delivery including telehealth, mHealth, electronic patient records, wearables, and social media – which are growing rapidly in use and influence and, thus, hold considerable implications for the health care sector.

 As health systems continue to face shrinking margins, tightening budgets, and evolving payment models, the combination of data and analytics is also being touted as a possible missing key to unlock new sources of value.